Cgyc20/SRCM_KPP/README.md

 The **Hybrid SRCM** method enables:
 - Efficient simulation of spatial stochastic systems
-- Regime switching based on particle thresholds (e.g., using the **RHS rule**)
+- Regime switching based on particle thresholds.
+We have a transfer of mass between the continuous and discrete regimes.
 - Application to complex nonlinear models like **FKPP**, which exhibits traveling wave solutions

-This project is suitable for testing hybrid modeling frameworks in theoretical biology, chemical kinetics, and spatial population dynamics.
+This project is suitable for testing hybrid modelling frameworks in theoretical biology, chemical kinetics, and spatial population dynamics.
+I am yet to develop code for generalised reaction-diffusion systems but this is a working progress.

 ---